Grupo Ruptura: Mauricio Nogueira Lima (1939–1999)

-Mauricio was born on April 18 to Marie and Manuel Lima in 1930.
-In search for a better life, Mauricio Nogueira Lima's parents relocated to São Paulo.
-There he attended and earned a degree at the Institute of Contemporary Art in São Paulo, with Leopold Haar in his peer group.
+Mauricio Nogueira Lima was born on April 18, 1930, to Marie and Manuel Lima.
+In search for a better life, his parents relocated to São Paulo.
+There he attended and earned a degree at the Institute of Contemporary Art in São Paulo, with Haar in his peer group.
 He studied industrial design, visual communication and advertising.
 True to the degree, he recognized the power that art has to communicate to the viewer.
 This concept of communication, specifically through architecture and drawing, remained apparent and well assimilated throughout the rest of his artistic career.
-His artistic works showcase his interests with the constructive discipline—making use of chromatic experimentation and line work to create movement and rhythms to the viewers eye.
+His works showcase his interests with the constructive discipline, making use of chromatic experimentation and line work to create movement and rhythms to the viewer's eye.

-A list of Mauricio Nogueira Lima's Solo Exhibitions can be seen HERE.